Own-Data-Privateer/hoardy-web/tool/README.md

   - `--expr-fd INT`
   : file descriptor to which the results of evaluations of the following `--expr`s computations should be written; can be specified multiple times, thus separating different `--expr`s into different output streams; default: `1`, i.e. `stdout`
   - `-e EXPR, --expr EXPR`
-  : an expression to compute; can be specified multiple times in which case computed outputs will be printed sequentially; see also "printing" options below; default: `response.body|eb`, which will dump the `HTTP` response body; each `EXPR` describes a state-transformer (pipeline) which starts from value `None` and evaluates a script built from the following:
+  : an expression to compute; can be specified multiple times in which case computed outputs will be printed sequentially; see also "printing" options below; the default depends on `--remap-*` options, without any them set it is `response.body|eb`, which will dump the `HTTP` response body; each `EXPR` describes a state-transformer (pipeline) which starts from value `None` and evaluates a script built from the following:
     - constants and functions:
       - `es`: replace `None` value with an empty string `""`
       - `eb`: replace `None` value with an empty byte string `b""`